Prague Experience logoPrague tourist information & travel guide logo

 The quayside departure point is accessible from the road network via a gently sloping ramp, suitable for use by pedestrians, wheelchair users, taxis and mini-coaches.

-Once at the quayside, users of light folding wheelchairs can board most river cruises.
-And staff are on hand to assist.
+Once on the quayside, users of light folding wheelchairs can board most river cruises.
+Staff are on hand to assist.
 Heavy electric wheelchairs can only access certain boats.

-In terms of general sightseeing, we are not able to recommend any of the scheduled daytime tours of Prague as suitable for wheelchair users or people with severe walking difficulties.
-The streets and squares around the tourist sights are highly pedestrianised, so all tours involve alighting the coach and some walking.
+For general sightseeing, we are regrettably not able to recommend any scheduled Prague city tours as suitable for wheelchair users or people with severe walking difficulties.
+Many of the tourist sights are located on squares and streets which are pedestrianised, so all tours involve alighting the coach and some walking.
 There can also be steps to contend with.

-However, if you walk reasonably well albeit at a slow pace, and can handle steps, the Prague City & Castle Tour + Boat Trip and the Jewish Quarter Tour are the most suitable.
+If you can walk reasonably well, albeit at a slow pace, and can handle steps, the Prague City & Castle Tour + Boat Trip and the Jewish Quarter Tour are the most suitable excursions.

-Another possibility for sightseeing is to hire a private vehicle and driver for a half or full day, to transport you around the city and show you the sights.
-Although as a private tour, this would be considerably more expensive.
+Another option for sightseeing is to hire a private vehicle and driver for a half or full day.
+However, as a private tour this would be considerably more expensive.

-Another option is to make your own way around the city: many of the sights and tourist attractions in Prague are accessible to wheelchairs.
-If you wish to go up a tower, we recommend visiting the Old Town Hall Tower; a system of lifts inside transport wheelchair users from street level to the top, from where there are stunning views.
+If you wish to make your own way around the city, you will find many sights, museums and tourist attractions in Prague are accessible to wheelchair users.
+To go up a tower, we recommend a visit to the Old Town Hall Tower.
+A system of lifts transport wheelchair users from street level to the top, from where there are stunning views.

 To venture out of Prague, to visit interesting places in Czechia, there are several excursions suitable for wheelchair users and people with walking difficulties.
 The Karlovy Vary, Kutna Hora and Terezín Concentration Camp tours are all worth considering.